bsdpot/potluck/mastodon-s3/README.md

 * Create your local jail from the image or the flavour files.
 * Create a ZFS dataset for certificates and keys
+* Create a ZFS dataset for /usr/local/www/mastodon
 * Clone the local jail
 * Mount in persistent storage for certificates and keys to /mnt specifically
+* Mount in persistent storage for mastodon to /usr/local/www/mastodon specifically
 * Adjust to your environment:
   ```
     sudo pot set-env -p <clonejailname> \